Jballardcc/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-As an end-user, we will create a ticket explaining that our entire mobile/online banking system is down.
+As an end-user, we will create a ticket explaining that our entire mobile/online banking system is down.This would likely be a critical outage as it is the entire system.
 </p>
 <br />